 In a perfect world, obtaining a working capital loan for your small business would be as simple as asking and receiving.
 However, it’s important to remember that lenders don’t simply hand out money to just anyone; there are small business loan requirements.

 Lenders are taking on risk by making funds available to small business owners.
 Therefore, they will analyze certain criteria in an attempt to determine if a loan is too risky.
 At the very least, these criteria will influence the parameters of the loan – amount, term length, interest rates, etc.

-By understanding what lenders are looking at, you can make yourself a more attractive borrowing candidate.
+By understanding the following small business loan requirements, you can make yourself a more attractive borrowing candidate.